Transatlantic Flights: Why We Love Them

 We were very lucky off the coast of Canada.
 There the weather cleared up again and we had a good view of the ice floes and icebergs below us.
 At first it was difficult to tell whether it was sea ice or already land.
 It was only when we approached the coast that it became clear where the land began and the sea ended.
 Suddenly recognizable structures could be seen: bays in which the ice floes collected and behind which the coastal landscape rose steeply.
 A wild and rugged landscape with no towns or signs of human settlement.

-We encountered a few hundred kilometers north of Goose Bay on Canadian territory, and if you take a closer look at the map of this region, you realize that there are virtually no traces of people there.
-The expanse of the wilderness could still be seen as we flew further over Canadian territory: there were frozen lakes and snow-covered hills and mountains, but also snow-free areas in the lower elevations.
-In other regions, the landscape below us was deeply snowy, only a striking river valley cut the white spaces like a scar on the ground.
+We entered Canadian territory a few hundred kilometers north of Goose Bay, and if you take a closer look at the map of this region, you can see that there are almost no traces of people there.
+The vastness of the wilderness was still visible as we flew further over Canadian territory: there were frozen lakes and snow-covered hills and mountains, but also snow-free areas at lower altitudes.
+In other regions the landscape below us was covered in deep snow, with only a striking river valley cutting through the white expanse like a scar of the earth.
 When I see such wild landscapes below me, I always feel very small.
-How awesome nature and wilderness are!
-And thank God, there are still places like these on our earth that are not accessible to humans.
+How great nature and wilderness are!
+And thank God there are still places like this on our earth that are not developed by humans.

 Transatlantic flights do not often offer the prospect of deserted expanses in Labrador